huahaiy/talks/conj2018/PITCHME.md

 - Easy to defeat/abuse by adversaries
   - Tay
 - Hard to debug and bend it to the creator's will
-- By design, no fixable
+- By design, unlikely to be fixable

 ---